Pencil sharpener: Other systems

 Some older models like the 1897 German Jupiter 1 used reversible rotary cutter-disks with cutting edges radiating from the center on each side.
 These were high-end models, quite large and expensive.
 Others simply used abrasives like sandpaper.
 In some cases an abrasive was used to shape the graphite core, while the wood was cut some other way.

 Electric sharpeners

 The oldest surviving electric pencil sharpener is the Boston Polar Club pencil sharpener, introduced around 1936.
 Electric pencil sharpeners work on the same principle as manual ones, but one or more flat-bladed or cylindrical cutters are rotated by an electric motor.
 Some electric pencil sharpeners are powered by batteries rather than being plugged into a building's electrical system, making them more portable.

 Auto-stop electric pencil sharpeners are able to sense when the tip of the pencil is long enough, so they stop automatically.
 In basic automatic pencil sharpeners, the lead may become too long and break, and so users must be careful to supervise the operation.

-Razor knife

-Artists and craftsmen may use a very sharp knife to sharpen pencils and other media freehand, without the use of any mechanical guides.
-For example, the tip may be cut into a triangle shape, and then the edges of the triangle are trimmed down.
-This technique requires a total of 6 cuts, and takes practice to master without breaking the lead.